Bahrain: Issues for U.S. Policy

 Source: U.S. Navy photo by Mass Communication Specialist 1st Class Louis Rojas/Released

 NSA Bahrain is the headquarters of the U.S. Navy's Fifth fleet, which oversees all Navy operation in the U.S. Central Command region (CENTCOM).
-According to the Department of Defense, the U.S. Fifth Fleet includes 8,000 American personnel and families.39 Bahrain is the only country in CENTCOM to host military spouses and families.40 For FY2025, the U.S. Department of Defense estimated that it would spend $774.3 million on personnel, operations, maintenance, and family housing costs for U.S. personnel stationed in Bahrain.41 P.L.
+According to the Department of Defense—which is using a secondary Department of War designation, under Executive Order 14347—the U.S. Fifth Fleet includes 8,000 American personnel and families.38 Bahrain is the only country in CENTCOM to host military spouses and families.39 For FY2025, the U.S. Department of Defense estimated that it would spend $774.3 million on personnel, operations, maintenance, and family housing costs for U.S. personnel stationed in Bahrain.40 P.L.
 118-159 , the FY2025 National Defense Authorization Act, extended the project authorizations for U.S. Navy fleet maintenance (Section 2204) in Bahrain for $26.3 million.
 The act also extended the authorization for energy conservation projects at U.S. Naval installations in Bahrain for $15.3 million.
+The text of the conferenced bill for the FY2026 National Defense Authorization bill (amendment to S. 1071) would authorize $42 million in military construction for maintenance and facility upgrades at NSA Bahrain.

 Combined Maritime Forces (CMF)